digitalservicebund/terraform-modules/stackit-postgres-db/README.md

 This module creates a managed Postgres database on STACKIT.
 Creates a database server instance, a database with the same name and a user with the same username that is also the owner of the database.

-This module can optionally store the database user password in the STACKIT Secrets Manager and provides a Kubernetes External Secret manifest to fetch the credentials from there in the output.
-See documentation below for more details.
+By default, the credentials for the database user are stored in the STACKIT Secrets Manager and a Kubernetes External Secret manifest is provided to fetch the credentials from there.

 ## Example